erspencer224/BIS15W2021_espencer/README.md

-Hi!
-I am [Emily](mailto:erspencer@ucdavis.edu), a third year Global Disease Biology student minoring in Global and International Studies with an emphasis on inequality.
+**Hi!
+I am [Emily](mailto:erspencer@ucdavis.edu)**, a third year Global Disease Biology student minoring in Global and International Studies with an emphasis on inequality.

 I am very excited to learn how to code in R, *which is what I will be using this repository to do!*